 Collection maps for all suburbs in the Camden LGA are listed below.

 Please note commercial properties may be collected on different days.
 If you are still unsure of your collection day please contact our Customer Relations team on 4654 7777.

-Bickley Vale, Bringelly, Camden, Camden South, Cawdor (inc Cawdor Road up to Barsden Street), Cobbitty (inc Cobbitty Road West of Northern Lane), Grasmere, Kirkham, Spring Farm (Riverside and Ettiesdale Estates), Springs Road
+Bickley Vale, Bringelly, Camden, Camden South, Cawdor, Cobbitty, Ellis Lane, Grasmere, Kirkham, Spring Farm (Riverside and Ettiesdale Estates)